tkardi/writeup/content/30daymapchallenge/06-network-2022.md

 date: 2022-11-05T14:39:51+03:00
 draft: false
 og_image: "../img/30daymapchallenge/thumb.png"
-description: "#30DayMapChallenge: Building an ad hoc graph to do 'open area routing' with pg_routing in PostGIS."
+description: "#30DayMapChallenge: Building an ad hoc graph to do 'open area routing' with pgRouting in PostGIS."
 ---
 Ok.
 So there might have been a method in the madness i've been producing this year for the 30DayMapChallenge because it kind of dawned this morning that